Open-EO/openeo-geopyspark-driver/docs/performance_debug.md

 via dynamic allocation).

 The Spark UI shows this, but also user logs show when the last stage was finished.
-If there's big gaps when all stages have finished and it takes long before a new message is printend, than it makes sense to figure out what was happening there.
+If there's big gaps when all stages have finished and it takes long before a new message is printed, then it makes sense to figure out what was happening there.